TheMatjaz/matjaz.it/content/post/011-my-gpg-or-how-to-look-like-a-real-nerd.md

 lastmod      = "2016-07-08T13:58:58+02:00"
 slug         = "my-gpg-or-how-to-look-like-a-real-nerd"
-tags         = ["E-mail", "Security", "Privacy", "GnuPG", "PGP"] title        = "My GPG or 'How to look like a real nerd'" type         = "post" weight       = 0
+tags         = ["E-mail", "Security", "Privacy", "GnuPG", "PGP"] title        = "My GPG or How to look like a real nerd" type         = "post" weight       = 0
 +++